takenet/messaginghub-docs/docs/en/content-types/document-select.md

 |-------------------------------------------|-------------------------------------------|
 | application/vnd.lime.document-select+json | [Lime.Messaging.Contents.DocumentSelect](https://github.com/takenet/lime-csharp/blob/master/src/Lime.Messaging/Contents/DocumentSelect.cs) |

-Allows sending an options menu to customers, the header and options can be, besides **text**, other types of content such as **media link** or **web link**.
+Allows sending an options menu to customers where the header and options can be of any content type such as **media link** or **web link** and not only **text** - like in the *Select* type.
 For each option, it is possible to define a document that is delivered to the contact when the customer performs a choice (depending on the channel support).

 #### Examples